zfaustk/KHGraphDB/docs/language.md

 a vertex. `EPISODE` in MATCH is not a write.
 CLOSE does not DELETE.

+SIMILAR seeds a local fill.
+A report
+Type is a global scan.
+Two recipes.
+KEEP returns an id.
+The page stays at home.

 A second MATCH starts from names already bound.
 UNWIND turns a list into rows.
 A one-hop MATCH whose right node names a value